Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/programming.md

 ---

 # Using and Programming Mothbox Software
-This guide will show you how you can install and modify software on your mothbox and change its settings.
+For **ADVANCED USERS** These guides show how we made some of the software and AI post-processing tools.
+They will show you how you can install and modify software on your mothbox and change its settings.